IlMusu/IlMusuEnchantmentsMod/README.md

 6. Triden Item

 ## POCKETED ENCHANTMENT (V)
-The <b>Pocketed Enchantment</b> adds pockets to leggings to provide additional inventory storage for the player.
+The <b>Pocketed Enchantment</b> adds pockets to leggings to provide additional inventory storage for the player: at the maximum level, it increases the player inventory by 24 slots.

 <details>
 <summary><b>Details here</b></summary>